Why is the City changing W.W. Ashley District Park?

 How will W.W.
 Ashley District Park be impacted?

 The sport field area of W.W.
-Ashley District Park will be constructed into a dry pond with a depth of approximately 4.5 meters (15 feet) with relatively steep slopes.
-The existing sport field programming at W.W.
-Ashley District Park will be moved to Aden Bowman Collegiate where the City is reconstructing a full-size sport field for student and community use.
-After construction is completed at W.W.
-Ashley District Park, there will be no impact to the paddling pool, accessible playground, skateboard park, Lathey Pool, or J.S.
+Ashley District Park will be constructed into a dry pond with a depth of approximately 4.5 meters (15 feet) where side slopes of the pond were optimized and softened, to contain the required storm water volume for a 1-in-10 year storm and incorporate green space use.
+The sports field will be reduced and new pathways and seating notes will be incorporated with aesthetic landscaping.
+While the construction will impact parking and access to area at the north end temporarily, there will be no changes to the paddling pool, accessible playground, skateboard park, Lathey Pool, or J.S.
 Wood Library.

 Will I still be able to use W.W.
 Ashley District Park for sports and leisure activities?

 The pond is large enough for a junior sports field and other informal recreational activities, such as dog walking, kite flying and regular family park usage.

 When will the sport field programming at W.W.
 Ashley District Park be moved to Aden Bowman Collegiate?

 A full-sized sports field was developed in 2019 at Aden Bowman Collegiate to replace the existing field in the W.W.
 Ashley District Park, with brand new terrain, trees, seating and irrigation.
 The new field will be available for public use in May 2021.

 What is the City doing to alleviate parking shortages in the area?